 Ghaus Ali Shah told the media that the PPP gave extraordinary concessions to the interim government in Sindh and keeping that in view, he had warned long before that election would not be fair in that province.
 He said an unprecedented rigging was carried out in Sindh through paralysing the police at the polling stations.

 Ghulam Murtaza Jatoi while accusing the PPP of ruining the country said that his party was defeated on three seats through rigging and called for re-polling in those constituencies.
-He said he had decided to merge the NPP into the PML-N as the PPP has no solution to the problems of the country and the PML-N leaders have a definite programme to deliver.Published in The Nation newspaper on 18-May-2013
+He said he had decided to merge the NPP into the PML-N as the PPP has no solution to the problems of the country and the PML-N leaders have a definite programme to deliver.This news was published in The Nation newspaper.
+Read complete newspaper of 18-May-2013 here.